zeinnicholas/community-guidelines/README.md

 Do you have a brilliant idea, enhancement, or a feature you'd love to see in Elementor?
 We're all ears!
 Suggest new ideas, features, or enhancements by [submitting a Feature Request](https://elemn.to/gh-new-feature-request).
-You can also show your support for existing ideas by [voting for your favorite requests](https://elemn.to/gh-feature-requests).
+<br>You can also show your support for existing ideas by [voting for your favorite requests](https://elemn.to/gh-feature-requests).

 ### Translate

 Elementor's User Interface is designed with a global audience in mind.
 It supports a wide range of languages, typographies, and is also RTL compatible.
 Out of the box, we offer support for over 60 languages.

 Want to make a difference?
 We'd appreciate your contribution by adding a new language or helping translate existing ones at [translate.wordpress.org](https://elemn.to/transate-repo).
-To assist you, we've built a short guide explaining [how to translate and localize the plugin](https://elemn.to/gh-to-help-localize-elementor).
+<br>To assist you, we've built a short guide explaining [how to translate and localize the plugin](https://elemn.to/gh-to-help-localize-elementor).

 ## Support